 Every Moment Matters

-In collaboration with the Vlček Family Foundation, we created a theatre production Every Moment Matters, which tells the story of a family with a seriously ill child.
-Although it is a challenging topic, we approach it from a rather comical point of view.
-In the safety of fiction, thanks to the many hilarious situations in the story, the audience can reflect on the topic or just be entertained by the excellent actors.
+In collaboration with the Vlček Family Foundation, we created the theater production Every Moment Matters, which tells the story of a family with a seriously ill child.
+Although it is a challenging topic, we look at it from a more comical perspective.
+The viewer can think about the topic for themselves in the safety of fiction, thanks to the many comic situations in the story, or just be entertained by excellent actors.

 What does a surprise birthday party look like when it’s thrown by parents for their teenage son?